-The Warren Report limited its discussion of Oswald's contacts with the Soviet and Cuban diplomatic missions to information obtained from Sylvia Duran and the Cuban Government (1)
+The Warren Report limited its discussion of Oswald's contacts with the Soviet and Cuban diplomatic missions to information obtained from Sylvia Duran and the Cuban Government.
+1/

-At one point in the Report the Commissions referred to other information:
+At one point in the Report the Commission referred to other information:

 By far the most important confirmation of Senora Duran's testimony, however, has been supplied by confidential sources of extremely high reliability available to the United States in Mexico.
-Theinformation from these sources establishes that her testimony was truthful and accurate in all material respects.
-The identities of these sources cannot be disclosed without destroying their future usefulness to the United States.(2)
+The information from these sources establishes that her testimony was truthful and accurate in all material respects.
+The identities of these sources cannot be disclosed without destroying their future usefulness to the United States.
+2/

-The Warren Commission did not print anything in the

-twenty-six volumes of evidence to support its statement that

-Silvia Duran's testimony was confirmed by "confidential

-sources of extremely high reliability."
+The Warren Commission d d not print anything in the twenty-six volumes of evidence to support its statement that Silvia Duran's testimony was confirmed by "confidential sources of extremely high reliability."

+(This form is to be used for material extracted from CIA-controlled clocuments.)